Limitation of debts

 Help to interrupt the statute of limitations on your debts?

-At Collectia, we help thousands of small and large companies every day with their unpaid invoices through effective debt collection - and of course also with assistance to interrupt the debt so that you can continue or start the recovery.
+At Collectia, we help thousands of small and large companies every day with their unpaid invoices in the form of effective debt collection - and of course also with assistance to interrupt the debt so you can continue or start collection.